Here's why packing pallets properly is vital for Amazon FBA...

 Regardless of shipping weight or even if you have a standard pallet size, if your pallet isn’t packed to Amazon’s requirements then you may risk damaging other pallets.

-Even though Amazon rejects pallets that aren’t to their requirements, you should still do your best to pack your pallet prior to shipping it through a courier to Amazon.
+Even though Amazon rejects pallets that aren’t to their requirements, you should still do your best to pack your pallet correctly before shipping it through a courier to Amazon.
+If you fail to do this, the fault will be entirely your own if Amazon refuses your consignment at the fulfilment centre.

-This doesn’t only make life easier for Amazon workers, but also helps to avoid damaging your own and other customers’ pallets altogether.
+Essentially, not only will adhering to Amazon's strict packing requirements make life easier for Amazon workers but also helps to avoid damaging your own and other customers' pallets altogether.

 It Makes The Job Easier For Amazon Workers